 About

 Elizabeth Briel’s prints, paintings, and installations begin with materials imbued with meaning—papers devastated by a typhoon or made of military uniforms, paints of bone and lead—and frequently incorporate architectural elements.
 She received a BFA in Painting from the University of Minnesota, and has been awarded fellowships or residencies from China Exploration and Research Society (Shangri-la), Universiti Sains Malaysia (Penang), and Grabart (Barcelona).
-Briel has lived, worked and traveled in Hong Kong since 2006, where she runs EBriel Studio in the city’s Creative Arts Centre (JCCAC).
+Briel has lived, worked and traveled in Hong Kong since 2006, and in Autumn 2024 she is opening a paper studio in Paris, Chambre de Papier.

 Artists Statement